HadrienG2/code-that-counts/src/getting-started.md

 # Getting started

-Let's start simple and count with the `+=` operator, since that's the way we increment integers in Rust, my language of choice for high-performance
+Let's start simple and count with the `+` operator:
-programming:

 ```rust,no_run
 {{#include ../counter/src/lib.rs:basic}}